-Question: A pressure vessel (PS > 0,5 bar) has a vacuum relief valve mounted to protect against collapsing (external pressure) when drained.
+Question A pressure vessel (PS $> 0.5$ bar) has a vacuum relief valve mounted to protect against collapsing (external pressure) when drained.
 Is this valve a safety accessory?

-Answer: Yes, if a vacuum relief valve is designed to be fitted to pressure equipment (PS > 0,5 bar) where collapse due to vacuum is possible under reasonably foreseeable conditions.
-The valve is a safety accessory as defined by Article 1, paragraph 2.1.3 and must be assessed as such.

-Note 1: Only those valves with a direct safety function shall be classified as a safety accessory.
+Answer Yes, if a vacuum relief valve is designed to be fitted to pressure equipment (PS $>$ 0,5 bar) where collapse due to vacuum is possible under reasonably foreseeable conditions.
+The valve is a safety accessory as defined by Article 2 (4) and must be assessed as such.
+See also PED Guideline A-43.
+Reason Note Only those valves with a direct safety function shall be classified as a safety accessory.